NCAR/DART/models/wrf/readme.rst

   (terrain following at surface) and accounts for this in the forward operator calculations.

-- Version 11.5.0: Improves compatibility with WRFv4+ versions and later where the prognostic 3D temperature variable is THM.
+- Version 11.5.0: Improves compatibility with WRFv4+ versions where
+  the prognostic 3D temperature variable is THM.

 It is always recommended that you update your DART version to the `latest release <https://github.com/NCAR/DART/releases>`__ before beginning new research.

-WRF+DART Tutorial
+WRF-DART Tutorial
 -----------------

 This tutorial provides a real-world example of assimilating a wide variety of atmospheric